 So what do you think?
 What are your predictions for moving season 2013?

-To share the infographic copy the text below and paste it into your website:
+To share the infographic copy the code below and paste it into your website: